 Why is mental health awareness at work so important?

 Mental health is something we all possess.
 When it is good, we have a sense of purpose and direction and feel that we can cope with whatever life (and work) throws at us.
 But just as our physical health fluctuates, so too our mental health goes through ups and downs.
-An inclusive workplace is one where people feel able to bring their whole selves to work, and mental health has a critical part to play.
+Raising awareness of potential mental health issues in the workplace is part of fostering an inclusive workplace, where people feel able to bring their whole selves to work.

 Diagnosis is not always a predictor of an individual’s experience either, so as managers and colleagues it is important never to jump to conclusions.
 For example, some schizophrenics lead fully-functioning lives, while others living with anxiety are severely impacted by their condition.